sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 - Favouring DevOps mentality to improve information flow and accelerate delivery (i.e. using delivery teams as opposed to a series of distributed functional teams)
 - Measuring the business value obtained over time as opposed to strict schedule, cost, and scope estimates

-Example of a use case:

 **Showback billing model**

 Heavily influenced by the [draft Cloud Funding Model](https://dialogue/grp/BU6518687/Strategies%20and%20Governance/Cloud%20Funding%20Model%20-%20New%20Version%204.pptx) from the Cloud CoE.

 _Showback_ is a method of showing our clients how much they have spent on what, by who and when, with great details.
 When sources of centralized funding are sufficient through a centrally managed cost pool (CMCP), this model proves to be the most efficient especially through approved project management processes and governance

 This compared to a _charge back model_: a showback with invoicing.
 In other words, it is analogous to cost recovery.
 That means a chargeback can drive all the same outcomes as a showback, but it adds the ability to enforce accountability with real invoices and guide usage behavior through strategic pricing.
 Funding is also mostly decentralized.

 A showback billing model will require the _provisioning of a CMCP for IT Products to use_.
 This Strategy focuses on reporting value over time as opposed to strict cost estimate adherence.
 In this strategy, it is expected to have IITB and CFOB work together for during the following actions (listed in section 3.
 Coherent set of actions):

 - Investigate alternative funding models
 - Officialise approach to track efforts and financials